 Heart & Stroke's peer review process engages national and international researchers and includes over 180 members of the Scientific Review Committee (SRC).
 The SRC comprises up to 13 separate panels that ensure in-depth knowledge and expertise in all areas of heart disease and stroke.
 Each panel consists of a Chair and Deputy Chair, and members approved by the SRC Executive Chair and Vice-Chair.

 Panel members are selected for their expertise related to the mandate of the review committee and their experience in reviewing and evaluating research funding applications.
 All review panels may meet in person or virtually at the discretion of the SRC and Heart & Stroke.
-The SRC Executives will oversee the Scientific Review Committee and the Lay Reviewers.
+The SRC Executives will oversee the SRC and the Lay Reviewers.
 All members must agree to respect the privacy, confidentiality and conflict of interest rules of the funders.

-A pre-relevancy check will be conducted by the SRC Executive to ensure that applications submitted fit squarely into the Heart & Stroke mission, as presented in the program mandate.
+A pre-relevancy check will be conducted by the SRC Executive to ensure that applications submitted fit squarely into the Heart & Stroke mission, as presented in the GIA program mandate and SRC sub-panels (see below).
 If an application is deemed not directly relevant, Heart & Stroke will exclude it from further review, without appeal.
-Therefore, it is important that all Applicants clearly justify the direct relevance of their proposed research in the lay summary and application.
+Therefore, it is important that all applicants clearly justify the direct relevance of their proposed research in the lay summary and application.